kvalium/rasp-pie/README.md

 2) Unzip the sources in your web server www folder

-3) Edit the oid_translate.php file in order to provide the Rpi IP address.
+3) Edit the struct/params.json file to provide valid SNMP community and your subnet address.

 Note : the authentification is not currently activated.